wavefrontHQ/docs/pages/doc/metrics_managing.md

 datatable: true
 sidebar: doc_sidebar
 permalink: metrics_managing.html
-summary: This describes how to manage metrics.
+summary: Learn how to manage metrics.
 ---

 ## What is a Metric?